 Course materials will be posted on Blackboard (a digital learning environment).
 The participants will also receive a welcome pack upon arrival, including tourist information and writing materials.

 The participants will receive a certificate of participation after completion of the programme.

 Furthermore, we can issue a statement regarding the amount of ECTS credits we would assign to this course, based on the number of hours in class, preparation time and assignments, keeping in mind that 1 ECTS equals 28 hours of study.
 Your university can then evaluate this course and decide whether they will indeed award ECTS credits

 "I felt that the group discussions were extremely interesting and useful"

 "I found this course very interesting, as it provided a global overview of the peace and security situation and the challenges of women’s involvement

 Scholarships and fees

-The fee includes excursions, a memory stick with course materials, lunches and refreshments on course days, a welcome dinner and a drinks reception.
+The fee includes excursions, access to Blackboard, lunches and refreshments on course days, a welcome dinner and a drinks reception.
 Accommodation is not included.